Pairing: Past Bilbo/Thorin

 “He was rather hopeless, wasn’t he?”
 Dís asked with a small laugh.
 “Fili and Kili at least were spared that.”

-“Yes they were,” Bilbo smiled fondly at the memory of the two boys who had burrowed so deep into his heart.
+“Yes, they were,” Bilbo smiled fondly at the memory of the two boys who had burrowed so deep into his heart.

 “I do too,” he whispered.

 By mutual agreement, they avoided the worst of their grief for the rest of the time Dís was in the Shire.
-They talked of other things.
+They talked about other things.
 It was hard to move around their mutual wounds, but Bilbo never wanted to see devastation in Durin blue eyes again.